-The Authority's view is that to the extent that it is possible, the optimised approach to retrospective undergrounding of power should be adopted by Western Power, as it is important to ensure that the new underground distribution network is operating as efficiently as possible.
+In the draft report, the Authority's view was that to the extent that it is possible, the optimised approach to retrospective undergrounding of power should be adopted by Western Power, as it is important to ensure that the new underground distribution network is operating as efficiently as possible.
 It is also vital to allow for future growth, as it is very expensive to replace or place additional electricity cables underground in the future.